nguyentrunghai/Setting_up_Linux_cluster/ldap_server_client.md

 `adminuser:x:999:999:Admin,,,:/adminuser:/bin/bash`

-Edit the `group` file
+Edit the `group` file.

 `~# vim /etc/group`

-Change the line near the end of the file:
+Change the line near the end of the file.

 `adminuser:x:1001:`